Constituency Structure over Eojeol in Korean Treebanks: Eojeol and constituency in Korean

-The problem is not that morphology becomes visible, but that it becomes visible in the wrong place.
-Morphological distinctions that are internal to eojeol are reinterpreted as constituents, inviting category assignments and hierarchical relations that have no clear syntactic interpretation.
-In particular, functional morphemes that do not project phrases on their own are nonetheless forced into the constituency hierarchy, inflating the inventory of terminals without increasing explanatory power.
+The problem is therefore not that morphology becomes visible, but that it is made visible {within} the constituency hierarchy.
+Morphological distinctions internal to eojeol are then represented as constituency distinctions, inviting category assignments and hierarchical relations that may not have a stable phrase-structural interpretation {under the annotation architecture proposed here}.
+Functional morphemes that do not independently project phrases are consequently placed in the same representational space as phrasal constituents, increasing terminal granularity {and making the interpretation of constituency boundaries less direct}.

-Beyond these representational concerns, defining constituency terminals at the morpheme level introduces systematic misalignment with existing Korean dependency resources, which are overwhelmingly organized around eojeol-level tokens.
-When constituency terminals do not correspond to eojeol units, aligning constituency trees with eojeol-based dependency structures requires explicit reconstruction of word boundaries, typically through heuristic merging or projection operations that are not information preserving.
-As a consequence, variation in morphological segmentation is carried into syntactic evaluation, rendering cross-corpus comparison sensitive to preprocessing conventions rather than to genuine differences in syntactic structure.
+Morpheme-based terminals also introduce systematic misalignment with existing Korean dependency resources, which are predominantly organized around eojeol-level tokens.
+When constituency terminals do not correspond to eojeol units, aligning constituency trees with eojeol-based dependency structures requires reconstruction of word boundaries through merging, projection, or other conversion procedures.
+Such procedures are often heuristic and not fully information preserving.
+As a consequence, variation in morphological segmentation can be carried into syntactic evaluation, making cross-corpus comparison sensitive to preprocessing conventions rather than to genuine differences in syntactic structure.

 This mismatch directly affects treebank conversion, cross-resource alignment, and comparative evaluation.
 Metrics and analyses that presuppose a shared notion of terminal units no longer operate over a stable domain when constituency and dependency representations are defined over incompatible granularities.
 Apparent syntactic discrepancies may therefore arise not from structural divergence, but from representational decisions concerning the exposure of morphemes.